suparthghimire/llm-chess/README.md

 > The prompt has a sentence at the end which is always appended to any dynamically generated prompt sentences.
 This sentence adds a context to only send response in PGN format, not to append or prepend any extra text.
 LLM might still add new characters sometimes, which will be handled by cleaning functions.

 **Here is an example prompt sent:**
 *You are a chess grand master.
 You will be given a game of history of moves in PGN format.
 You will play as BLACK.
 You need to respond your next move in PGN notation.
 Make sure the move is valid, the PGN notation is valid and you are not making an illegal move.
 IF THE PGN MOVE HISTORY IS EMPTY, IT MEANS YOU NEED TO START THE GAME WITH A MOVE.
 Here are the history of moves in the match in PGN notation: '1. e4 c5 2.
 Bb5 a6 3.
 Bc4 e6 4.
 Bxe6'.
 YOUR PAWN AT SQUARE 'f7' IS UNDER ATTACK FROM FOLLOWING: ' Bishop at square e6,'.
 MAKE SURE THE PAWN IS PROTECTED BY OTHER PIECE.
 IF NOT, PROTECT THE PAWN BY ANOTHER PIECE SO THAT THE POINT WILL BE SAME AND YOU WILL NOT BE AT A DISADVANTAGE.
 WHAT IS YOUR NEXT MOVE?
 ONLY MAKE ONE MOVE AND REPLY WITH FULL PGN HISTORY UPTO YOUR NEXT MOVE.
-DONT APPEND OR PREPENT ANY EXTRA TEXT TO PGN STRING"*
+DONT APPEND OR PREPEND ANY EXTRA TEXT TO PGN STRING"*

 ### Possible Improvements
 We can add extra guards to check for various elements like adding the guideline of **Checks, captures, and threats** which basically means: `When you look for your next move, consider checks, captures, and threats`.
 The first part of this is done as checks is checked when checking for threats for King.
 The third guideline is also acknowledged by same method.
 An addition to check for any safe captures can be helpful to guide the model for better move selection.